schance995/twiirl/README.md

 ## Controls

 Twiirl does not play any sounds on startup, press the Home button to start it.
-Then move the Wii remote to play sounds
+Then move the Wii remote to play sounds.

 To quit, press Ctrl-C on the keyboard, or the power button on the Wii remote.

-When holding Wii Remote in vertical motion:
+When holding the Wii remote in the vertical orientation:

 Button     | Action
 ---------- | -----------